zzy-heybro/APISMC_Euler_Lagrange-Simulation/README.md

 3. Run `main.m` to generate all simulation results

 Notes
-- Password-free access is provided exclusively for the review phase
+- Contact the author for the password